ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   or equal than IP Protocol of B.

-* If the IP Version and IP Protocol of A and B are both equal, the End IP Address of A MUST be strictly lesser than the Start IP Address of B.
+* If the IP Version and IP Protocol of A and B are both equal, the End IP Address of A MUST be strictly less than the Start IP Address of B.

 If an endpoint received a ROUTE_ADVERTISEMENT capsule that does not meet these requirements, it MUST abort the stream.